Orlando Timesharing Lawyer

 - Describe in adequate detail how the parents will share and be responsible for the daily tasks associated with the upbringing of the child

 - Include the timesharing schedule arrangements that specify the time the child will spend with each parent

 - Designate who will be responsible for any and all forms of health care, school-related matters, and other activities

 - Describe in adequate detail the methods and technologies the parents will use to communicate with the child

 Arwani Law Firm works with both mothers and fathers in timesharing and parenting plan matters, helping parents to find workable solutions through negotiation, mediation, and litigation, if necessary.
 Many times, when parents sit down together with their children’s best interests at heart, they discover that they, in fact, agree more than disagree about where and how their children will thrive best.
-Our attorneys can help you put these discoveries into a timesharing schedule and parenting plan that will be approved by a Florida court.
+Our Orlando family lawyers can help you put these discoveries into a timesharing schedule and parenting plan that will be approved by a Florida court.
 If your relationship with your child’s other parent is too contentious to work out an amicable timesharing arrangement, we will aggressively protect and assert your parental rights to ensure you maintain strong bonds with your children while untying the knot with your spouse.

 Please contact Arwani Law Firm to learn more about timesharing in Florida.